-When using a Local Area Network (LAN), one or more Matrix 450N readers can be connected to the same network by using CAB-GE0x Gigabit Ethernet cables.
+When using a Local Area Network (LAN), one or more Matrix 410N readers can be connected to the network by using CAB-ETH-X-M0x cables:

-Figure 54 - Ethernet Network Layout
+Figure 69 - Ethernet Network Layout

 SERIAL CONNECTION

 In this layout the data is transmitted to the Host on the main serial interface.
 The Ethernet interface can be used for reader configuration by connecting a laptop computer running DL.CODE.